Keyboard shortcuts

 Notes

 Notes are the heart of Accessible Notes.
-A note is your workspace for a document — it holds the files you upload, the transcribed text, and any diagrams extracted during transcription.
+A note is your workspace for a document — it holds the files you upload, the transcribed text, and any figures extracted during transcription.
 Everything related to a piece of content lives in one place.

 Working with a note follows a natural lifecycle: you create the note and upload your source documents, submit them for transcription, review and edit the resulting markdown in the editor, and finally export the finished document in the format you need.
 At any stage you can return, make changes, and re-export.